 Notes:

-- May be made ahead a day; store in an airtight container after they’re cool.
+- May be made a day ahead; store in an airtight container after they’re cool.

-- May piped or placed on parchment lined sheets and then frozen.
+- May be piped or dolloped on parchment-lined sheets and then frozen.
 After they’re frozen, remove from the baking sheet and gather together in a Ziploc bag (fold parchment and place in bag).
-When ready to bake, place on parchment lined sheets and bake from a frozen state.
-A minute or two may be needed to be added to the cooking time.)
+When ready to bake, place on parchment-lined sheets and bake from a frozen state.
+A minute or two may need to be added to the cooking time.)

 Mascarpone Filling: